telerik/xamarin-forms-docs/knowledge-base/visual-studio-hangs-on-loading-telerik-xamarin-solution.md

 2. Select **Installed** and then in the search field search for *Telerik Xamarin* and click *Disable*

 	![Disable Telerik Xamarin Extensions](images/telerik-extensions.png)

+>note The other option if you still want to use the Telerik VS Extensions is first to open Visual Studio and then to load the solution containing Telerik controls.